UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Star DKG (SDKG)

+\item Ephemeral sampling in \textsf{SDKG.LeafInit}: The key-independent leaf routine samples $m_2\leftarrowdollar \Zp^*$ and $b_2\leftarrow \Zps$ using ordinary KeyBox DRBG randomness.
+A rollback that resets the DRBG and re-invokes \textsf{SDKG.LeafInit} can produce different $(m_2,b_2)$ and hence a different Round~1 tuple, leading to inconsistent protocol state if the rest of the session proceeds using the original values.
+As above, this is subsumed by $\varepsilon_{\mathsf{sc}}$ and does not by itself disclose~$k$. \end{enumerate} In summary, the PRF-based hardening is targeted at the single interface whose rollback failure mode is catastrophic, while other KeyBox-internal randomized operations remain under the general $\varepsilon_{\mathsf{sc}}$ accounting as before. \end{remark}

-For the star access structure $\Gamma_0 := \bigl\{\{P_1,P_2\},\{P_1,P_3\}\bigr\}$, our end-to-end claim is UC realization of an \emph{NXK-star DKG} interface for $\Gamma_0$: applications should see only a public key (or abort) and the induced installation of non-exportable long-term shares inside the parties' KeyBoxes.
+For the star access structure $\mathrm{\Gamma}_0 := \bigl\{\{P_1,P_2\},\{P_1,P_3\}\bigr\}$, our end-to-end claim is UC realization of an \emph{NXK-star DKG} interface for $\mathrm{\Gamma}_0$: applications should see only a public key (or abort) and the induced installation of non-exportable long-term shares inside the parties' KeyBoxes.

-\begin{readerbox}[reader: app-vis]{Application-visible functionality} The functionality exposed to applications is $\FDKGstarNXK$ (Definition~\ref{def:fdkg-star-nxk}), which is obtained by wrapping the proof-oriented transcript-driven functionality $\FSDKG$ (Fig. \ref{fig:FSDKG}) as $\FDKGstarNXK = \WDKG \circ \FSDKG.$ We prove UC realization for $\FSDKG$ and then lift it to $\FDKGstarNXK$ via interface restriction (Lemma \ref{lem:sdkg-interface-refinement}). $\FDKGstarNXK$ exposes only: \begin{itemize}[leftmargin=*,nosep] \item DKG output: upon successful completion, output a public key $K\in\mathbb G$ to all parties (and no output on abort / selective-abort is allowed, as usual in UC-DKG); \item NXK share installation: install long-term shares into the parties' local KeyBoxes (via $\FKeyBox$), with no export interface for the underlying scalars or caller-invertible affine images; and \item Optional post-finalization registration (RDR): if invoked, output the corresponding $\mathsf{registered}$ event(s) and install the recovery-role share in the joining device's KeyBox. \end{itemize} All transcript bookkeeping and the simulator-only \textsf{Program} hook in $\FSDKG$ are not part of the application interface and are hidden by the wrapper $\WDKG$ (Definition~\ref{def:fdkg-star-nxk}). \end{readerbox}
+\begin{readerbox}[reader: app-vis]{Application-visible functionality} The functionality exposed to applications is $\FDKGstarNXK$ (Definition~\ref{def:fdkg-star-nxk}), which is obtained by wrapping the proof-oriented transcript-driven functionality $\FSDKG$ (Fig. \ref{fig:FSDKG}) as $\FDKGstarNXK = \WDKG \circ \FSDKG.$ We prove UC realization for $\FSDKG$ and then lift it to $\FDKGstarNXK$ via interface restriction (Lemma \ref{lem:sdkg-interface-refinement}). $\FDKGstarNXK$ exposes only: \begin{itemize}[leftmargin=*,nosep] \item DKG output: upon successful completion, make a public key $K\in\mathbb G$ available to all parties ($P_1$ and $P_2$ receive $K$ directly at finalization; $P_3$ receives $K$ via the real protocol's $\Fpub$ publications---preserved under UC emulation---and/or the registration payload from $P_1$); as usual in UC-DKG, no output is provided on abort or selective-abort. \item NXK share installation: install long-term shares into the parties' local KeyBoxes (via $\FKeyBox$), with no export interface for the underlying scalars or caller-invertible affine images. \item Optional post-finalization registration (RDR): if invoked, output the corresponding $\mathsf{registered}$ event(s) and install the recovery-role share in the joining device's KeyBox. \end{itemize} All transcript bookkeeping and the simulator-only \textsf{Program} hook in $\FSDKG$ are not part of the application interface and are hidden by the wrapper $\WDKG$ (Definition~\ref{def:fdkg-star-nxk}). \end{readerbox}

 We prove UC realization first for the proof-oriented functionality $\FSDKG$ (Fig.~\ref{fig:FSDKG}), and then obtain the application-visible interface $\FDKGstarNXK$ by local interface restriction (Lemma~\ref{lem:sdkg-interface-refinement}).
 In the protocol and definition below, $\sigma_{i,j}$ denote the scalar polynomial evaluations for SDKG and KeyBox installation/registration, respectively.